There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignments and (2) research project.
+Indicative assessments in this unit are as follows: (1) projects; (2) research seminar and report; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - enrolment inthe 62550 Master of Professional Engineering (Software Engineering) and completion of 12 points of programming-based units

 - CITS8220 The Software Process: Principles, Implementation and Improvement.

 Humphrey, W. S. Team Software Process: Leading a Development Team: Addison-Wesley 2008